Scientific Machine Learning

 Why Scientific Machine Learning?

-New innovations in machine learning (ML) and "big data" are beginning to drive advances in scientic disciplines such as the Earth sciences , but the full potential of these techniques for data-driven discovery has yet to be fully realized.
-One barrier to data-driven discovery is that existing methods often do not meet the needs of scientic users.
+New innovations in machine learning (ML) and "big data" are driving advances in scientific disciplines such as the Earth sciences , but the full potential of these techniques for data-driven discovery has yet to be fully realized.
+One barrier to data-driven discovery is that existing methods often do not meet the needs of scientific users.
 Application-agnostic algorithms, or those designed for more traditional ML applications such as image or natural language processing, can not typically be directly applied to scientic data sets and require non-trivial, task-specic modications.
 In other cases, the models or outputs do not provide the insights or guarantees required for scientic applications.

 Consider the following:

-- Models should respect or incorporate physical laws, constraints, and other scientic domain knowledge.
+Models should respect or incorporate physical laws, constraints, and other scientific domain knowledge.

-- Robust methods and an ability to quantify uncertainty are required for scientic rigor.
+Robust methods and an ability to quantify uncertainty are required for scientific rigor.

 Research to advance data-driven discovery in the Earth and physical sciences